Dyrati/Cracking-A-Linear-Congruential-Generator/README.md

     a. $L(n+1) = 2L(n)$ by statements 2 and 3

     b.
-Two points in the $L(n+1)$ cycle cannot map to the same point, because there would be no way to return to *both* initial points from the mapped point.
+Two points in the $L(n+1)$ cycle cannot map to the same point, because that would eliminate one of the initial points from the cycle, making its length less than $2L(n)$.

     c.
 Two points in the $L(n+1)$ cycle that are a separated by $L(n)$ steps must differ in bit $n$, because otherwise, those two points would be the same point, which would mean $L(n+1) = L(n)$.

 Observing our output table, we see that the 1-bit cycle is `0 -> 1`, the 2-bit cycle is `00 -> 01 -> 10 -> 11`, and the 3-bit cycle is `000 -> 001 -> 110 -> 111 -> 100 -> 101 -> 010 -> 011`.
 Each cycle length so far has doubled, but that does not guarantee it will keep happening.
 It depends on the choice of multiplier and increment.

-The second key observation is that it's possible to "skip ahead" an arbitrary number of advances by choosing different values for the multiplier and increment.
+It's possible to "skip ahead" an arbitrary number of advances by choosing different values for the multiplier and increment.
 To see this, imagine advancing just two steps forward:

 $r_{n+2} = r_{n+1}m + c \mod 2^{32}$
 $r_{n+2} = (r_{n}m + c)m + c \mod 2^{32}$